whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

   *  NightWriter: Talked about some refactoring spots and longer methods (use of enumerables).
 Talked about how to push out a FileIO class.
 Talked about tests that don't rely on other methods.
 Unit testing.

+My Comments:

+  *  Ovearall I thought this first paired project was successful.
+We managed our time well, the workload was evenly balanced, we stuck to our DTR Expectations, and produced a working project with all minimum iterations complete.

 ## D: Professional Development

 ### Define-the-Relationship (DTR)